-IASP Task Force - Suicide and the Media
+IASP Special Interest Group - Suicide and the Media

 In recent years, most countries which have developed national suicide prevention strategies have included the development of guidelines that have attempted to promote accurate, responsible and ethical reporting of suicide in the media.
 These guidelines have arisen from a substantial body of evidence that suggests that incautious media reporting and portrayal of suicide has the potential to encourage imitative behaviour among vulnerable individuals.
 They are designed to promote responsible reporting of suicide, but have sometimes been misinterpreted by media professionals as promoting censorship.
 Such misunderstandings about these media guidelines have led to reluctance among many journalists to adopt them.
 There is a need for improved collaboration with media professionals to reach a consensus on this issue.
 The IASP Suicide and the Media Task Force is taking up this challenge.

-- To work on prevention of suicide using online media; and
+- To work on prevention of suicide using online media.

 - To provide an international body of experts that can provide authoritative comment on issues regarding suicide and the media, including issues surrounding media guidelines and both traditional and newer "emergent" media.

-- Development of an IASP statement on suicide and the media which distinguishes the international focus of the Task Force from national efforts of within-country organisations;
+- IASP statement on suicide and the media which distinguishes the international focus of the SIG from national efforts of within-country organisations.

-- Strengthening the focus of the Task Force on newer media, such as the Internet, with a focus on recommendations for best practices on online media;
+- Strengthening the focus of the SIG on newer media, such as the Internet, with a focus on recommendations for best practices on online media.
+This will involve developing guidelines and recommendations for online bloggers and citizen journalists.

-- Providing input regarding the next generation of online technology and suicide prevention activities and best online practices; and
+- Provided input regarding the next generation of online technology and suicide prevention activities and best online practices.

-- Strengthening of the existing network by collaborative scientific projects in relation to traditional and online media.
+- Strengthened the existing network by collaborative scientific projects in relation to traditional and online media.

 Co-Chairs and Contact Details